qatwalk/eq/README.md

 </tr></table>

-We will start with a few, and we will let the models, and contracts grow over time with more contributors.
+We have started with a few, and we will let the models, and contracts grow over time with more contributors.

 ## How to Contribute
 You can contribute by